A Call to Unity and Work: Freedmen Must Move Forward Together

 No single organization can complete this work alone.

-The Freedmen Reparations Fund Trust was established as a fiduciary institution to support long-term structural work for the descendants of American slavery.
+The Freedmen Reparations Fund Trust was established as a fiduciary institution to support long-term structural work for As Descendants of American Slaves.
 Freedmen Nation operates as a membership verification system designed to help document and organize the families connected to this history.

 But these efforts are not intended to exclude others.

-Instead, they are intended to create infrastructure that can support the broader community — regardless of whether someone identifies primarily as Freedmen, ADOS, FBA, Negro, or another historically connected classification.
+Instead, they are intended to create infrastructure that can support the broader community — regardless of whether someone identifies primarily as Freedmen, ADOS, FBA, Negro, or another historically connected classification connected to Descendants of American Slaves.

-The reality is simple: the descendants of American slavery represent one of the most historically documented populations in the world, yet we remain one of the most institutionally unorganized.
+The reality is simple: As Descendants of American Slaves, we represent one of the most historically documented populations in the world, yet we remain one of the most institutionally unorganized.

 That must change.